aarongustafson/jekyll-crosspost-to-medium/README.md

 # Crosspost to Medium Generator for Jekyll and Octopress

-This plugin makes it possible to automatically syndicate your posts to [Medium](https://medium.com) from your Jekyll and Octopress projects.
+This plugin makes it possible to automatically syndicate your documents to [Medium](https://medium.com) from your Jekyll and Octopress projects.

 [![Gem Version](https://img.shields.io/gem/v/jekyll-crosspost-to-medium.svg)][ruby-gems]
 [![Security](https://hakiri.io/github/aarongustafson/jekyll-crosspost-to-medium/master.svg)][security]